Soban-Farhan/Soban-Farhan/README.md

 ### What am I currently doing?
  -   Looking into technologies such as GraphQL, MERN stack, and Scylla.
  -   Developing my own app.
-Currently working on a KANBAN like application with Slack integration. </br>
+Currently working on a KANBAN like application with Slack integration.
+ -   Doing an overhaul of my website.
+New Year, new website.
  -   Watching anime and playing games in my free time.

 [Website](https://www.sobanfarhan.net/) | [LinkedIn](https://www.linkedin.com/in/sobanfarhan/) | [Instagram](https://www.instagram.com/soban.farhan/)